habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 Wakame-vdc's preferred method of packaging machine images is inside of partitioned VM images files.
 The following commands show one way to create such an image file and store the new customized OS distribution inside it using standard GNU/Linux commands.

-These commands create the image in the `/var/lib/wakame-vdc/images/` directory so that the image file will already be in the right place for testing with Wakame-vdc.
+The first commands change to the `/var/lib/wakame-vdc/images/` directory and create a 10G empty image there.
+Other directories will work.
+The advantage of choosing this directory is so that the image file will already be in the right place for testing with Wakame-vdc.

     [root@wakame-vdc-1box private]# cd /var/lib/wakame-vdc/images/
     [root@wakame-vdc-1box images]# truncate -s 10G wakame-vdc-custom-image.raw

+The next commands add a partition table to the image, and then make the first partition be an ext2 partition (i.e. which in this context, means any Linux partition) that takes up the whole image, except the first 63 sectors.
+The new unformatted partition is then mounted on a loop device.

     [root@wakame-vdc-1box images]# parted wakame-vdc-custom-image.raw mklabel msdos
     [root@wakame-vdc-1box images]# parted --script -- wakame-vdc-custom-image.raw mkpart primary ext2 63s -0
     [root@wakame-vdc-1box images]# kpartx -va wakame-vdc-custom-image.raw

+Next, the mounted partition is formatted and then mounted.
+Note:
+Before doing this next command, be sure the output from previous kpartx command says that the partition was mounted at loop0p1, and if not adjust the parameter accordingly.

     [root@wakame-vdc-1box images]# mkfs.ext4 -F -E lazy_itable_init=1 -L root /dev/mapper/loop0p1
     [root@wakame-vdc-1box images]# tune2fs -o acl /dev/mapper/loop0p1
     [root@wakame-vdc-1box images]# mkdir tmp-mount
     [root@wakame-vdc-1box images]# mount /dev/mapper/loop0p1 tmp-mount/

+Next, we copy the OpenVZ directory contents into the file system and then unmount the file system.

     [root@wakame-vdc-1box images]# cd tmp-mount/
     [root@wakame-vdc-1box tmp-mount]# tar xzf /vz/template/cache/new-custom-image-temp.tar.gz
     [root@wakame-vdc-1box tmp-mount]# cd ..
     [root@wakame-vdc-1box images]# umount tmp-mount/
     [root@wakame-vdc-1box images]# rmdir tmp-mount/

+Wakame-vdc requires certain information about the images.
+Because, UUID needs to be found before the partition is removed from the loop device, so we determine it first and then release the loop device.

     [root@wakame-vdc-1box images]# blkid -o export /dev/mapper/loop0p1 | tee /tmp/remember.uuid-etc
     [root@wakame-vdc-1box images]# kpartx -vd wakame-vdc-custom-image.raw

+Before compressing the machine image, remember its size.

     [root@wakame-vdc-1box images]# ls -l wakame-vdc-custom-image.raw | awk '{print $5}' | tee /tmp/remember.size

+Finally, compress the image and remember the compressed size and the checksum of the compressed machine image.

     [root@wakame-vdc-1box images]# gzip wakame-vdc-custom-image.raw
     [root@wakame-vdc-1box images]# ls -l wakame-vdc-custom-image.raw.gz | awk '{print $5}' | tee /tmp/remember.alloc_size
     [root@wakame-vdc-1box images]# md5sum /var/lib/wakame-vdc/images/wakame-vdc-custom-image.raw.gz | head -c 32 | tee /tmp/remember.md5

-Notice some of the steps collect information about the image into files in the /tmp directory.
-This information will be necessary when registering the machine image with Wakame-vdc.

 #### Step 5: Register this machine image file with Wakame-vdc